jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 ```
 (Demo: [https://godbolt.org/z/froGhEn3s](https://godbolt.org/z/froGhEn3s))

 **Note**: The paths for $(2k-1)$-digits case and $2k$-digits case share a lot of code, so one might try to merge the printing of $(2k-2)$-digits and leave only the code for printing first $1$ or $2$ digits in separate branches.
-However, it seems that such a refactoring leads to a worse-performing code, probably because the number of additions performed is increased in that case.
+However, it seems that such a refactoring causes it to perform worse, probably because the number of additions performed is increased.
 Nevertheless, that is also one viable option, especially regarding the code size.

 # Better choices for $y$

-The above code is pretty good for $n$'s up to $6$ digits, but not so much for longer $n$'s, as we have to perform masking in addition to multiplication and shifting for each $2$ digits.
-Can we actually get rid of that?
-That is, can we choose $D=32$ even for $n$'s with digits more than $6$?
-It turns out that we can.
+The above code is pretty good for $n$'s up to $6$ digits, but not so much for longer $n$'s, as we have to perform masking in addition to multiplication and shift for each $2$ digits.
+This is due to $D$ being not equal to $32$, so it will be beneficial if we can choose $D=32$ even for $n$'s with digits more than $6$.
+And it turns out that we can.

 The reason we had to choose $D>32$ was due to our poor choice of $y$: